 What is Heart Disease?

-Heart disease is a group of conditions that affect the structure and functions of the heart.
+Heart disease is a broad term encompassing a group of conditions that affect the structure and functions of the heart.
 It is the leading cause of death for both men and women in the United States, according to the Centers for Disease and Prevention (CDC).
 About 655,000 Americans die from heart disease, making it the cause of one in every four deaths in the United States.
 Symptoms depend on the specific type of the disease and can include chest pain, shortness of breath, and extreme fatigue.

 There are many different types of heart diseases, each affecting the heart in different ways.
 They include: